robusta-dev/robusta/docs/index.rst

 * Monitor changes to Kubernetes resources
 * Benefit from open source playbooks written by other companies

+You can use Robusta in two ways:

+TODO: add links and detailed tutorial for each one

+* As a full Prometheus stack with alerts pre-configured and no false alarms.
+* As a standalone automation platform that works with your existing stack.

 How it works
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~